hjzhou988/Structural_Variants_pipeline/LUMPY/README.md

 bedtools intersect -header -v -a Input.excluded.vcf -b immunoglobulin.bed > Input.excluded.vdj_removed.vcf
 ```

+## Keep DEL or DEL/INV
+I also provided the codes to keep only the DEL records or DEL and INV records (`KeepDEL.py`,`KeepDELINV.py`, with VCF file as input).

 [1] Layer, Ryan M., et al. "LUMPY: a probabilistic framework for structural variant discovery."
 Genome biology 15.6 (2014): R84.